 Note: Never massage the site of your Z-track injection.
 This may cause the medication to leak.
 It may also cause irritation.

 Z-track injection is generally considered a common and safe procedure.
 Mild side effects include swelling, site pain, and bruising.
-Less common risks include:
+Less common, but more serious risks include:

 - formation of abscess

 - infection – redness, swelling, warmth or drainage

 - damage to tissues, nerves, blood vessels, or bones

 - hemorrhage, especially in people with bleeding disorders